RichardJohnNowell/Only-Analog-secondhand-records-/README.md

     </a>
 </div>
 <br>
-The OA homepage introduces the business and website.
-The ethos of only buying and selling analog formats is outlined.
+<p>The OA homepage introduces the business and website.
+The ethos of only buying and selling analog
+formats is outlined.
 A short introduction to St. Nicholas Market (St. Nick's) is also given.
 Images show collections of records taken by me at Wanted Records.
 An image of St. Nick's is an uncredited one from the web.
-An information paragraph provides a guide to each page and a pagination set provides easy access to those pages.
+An information paragraph provides a guide to each page and a pagination set provides easy access to those pages.</p>

 ### Listings
   <!--- records --->